Université de Montréal Faculty of Law: Law Review

-For nearly 60 years, the Faculty has published the Revue Juridique Thémis de l'Université de Montréal, which has become a reference for Quebec's legal community as well as a symbol of tradition and excellence.
-Professors, students and practitioners contribute to its success, which has spread well beyond the borders of Quebec.
-Indeed, the Journal was ranked by the Washington and Lee University School of Law as Canada's first primarily French-speaking journal, along with the University of Toronto Law Journal for English-speaking Canada and the Harvard Law Review for the United States.
-The Journal is published three times a year and touches upon all fields of law; public law, private law and criminal law.
-It also includes contributions from the research centres of the Faculty as well as letters from international jurists who provide insights into developments affecting their legal system.
+For nearly 60 years, the Faculty has published the Revue Juridique Thémis de l'Université de Montréal which was ranked by the Washington and Lee University School of Law as Canada's first primarily French-speaking journal, along with the University of Toronto Law Journal for English-speaking Canada and the Harvard Law Review for the United States.
+The Revue is published three times a year and touches upon public law, private law and criminal law.
+It includes contributions from the research centres of the Faculty and letters from international jurists about their legal system.

 Public Law Research Centre

 Established in 1962, the Public Law Research Centre (Centre de recherche en droit public (CRDP)) is the first and most important legal research centre in Canada.
 The CRDP is renowned for its interdisciplinary approach and work on contemporary forms of law as well as for maximizing the involvement of students in its extensive research activities.
 Research concentrates on three main axes: law and new social relations; law and information and communications technologies; and, law, biotechnology and community.
-Since 1995, the Centre publishes a bilingual electronic review, Lex Electronica, which is an international journal specialized in communications and information technologies law, health and biotechnology law, as well as theories of law and social changes.
+Since 1995, the Centre publishes a bilingual electronic review, Lex Electronica, which is an international journal specializing in communications and information technologies law, health and biotechnology law, as well as theories of law and social changes.
 The Centre relies on the active participation of 15 full-time researchers and 50 students from a dozen different countries currently working on over 20 research projects.
 Among the CRDP's most important recent research projects, one deals with the various dimensions of the status of Aboriginal peoples in Canada, and another one examines questions pertaining to privacy and information security.